OE-FET/numerical_laser_annealing/README.md

 # Numerical Simulation of laser annealed 1D stacks of materials
 ## Overview

 This repository contains matlab software to simulate the maximum temperature reached when a stack of materials is pulsed with a laser.
-In the power point slide we demonstrate that the
+By determing the maximum temperature we are able to estimate if the stack will be obliterated by the laser pule ressulting in vapourization/deformation of the material.
+Using this software, in the power point slide we demonstrate  the software to engineer a stack of materials to sufficently thermal anneal the IZO film without damaging the PEN substrate underneath.

+By tuning the material stack were are able to engineer stacks such that

 ### Solving electromagnetic wave equation